montimaj/az-hydro/azhydro/README.md

 Data are downloaded as tiles using a Dask-parallelized worker pool (40 workers, 1 GB each).
 Each tile covers an 80 km × 80 km region at 2 km resolution.
 Tiles are later mosaicked and reprojected for the ML pipeline.

+> **Tile retry note:** Each tile is retried up to 10 times on transient GEE
+> failures.
+If a tile still fails after all retries, re-running the same
+> download step after the remaining tiles have finished will fix the issue—
+> already-downloaded tiles are skipped automatically, so only the failed
+> tiles are re-attempted.

 ### Streamflow analysis

 The [`streamflowops`](hydrolibs/streamflowops.py) module handles streamflow data acquisition and rasterization.
 It covers all 16 Arizona surface watersheds from 1896 to 2099.